-The Practice Office will send an information packet to the Field Supervisor with practicum requirements, roles, and forms once a practicum has been approved.
-The Field Supervisor discusses and approves the Learning Contract at the beginning of the practicum, and also provides the student with an orientation to the organization and specific projects.
+The Practice Office will send an information packet to the Field Supervisor with practicum requirements, roles, and forms once a practicum has been confirmed.
+The Field Supervisor discusses and approves the Learning Contract at the beginning of the practicum while also providing an orientation to the organization and specific projects.